Thomas the Archdeacon: Views

 Thomas was a stern advocate of medieval commune movement in Split.
 He wrote about Croatian nobles (and Hungarian kings in his time) in the hinterland of the city with great animosity, because they tried to crush the autonomy of the city (which was one of the Dalmatian city-states).
 And conversely, he treated fairly those who respected the commune autonomy (Croatian kings, and later, Hungarian kings in the 13th century).
 In 1239 he organized new („latin“) administration in Split, bringing Gargane de Ascindis from Ancona, as the new Podestà.
 He was also an advocate of Church autonomy within the city (in accordance with official Roman Church teaching) which excluded commoners and citizens from interfering in Church business (such as the election of the archbishop).

 Work

 Thomas' only work is the Historia Salonitana, the history of the archbishops of Salona and Split written in Latin.
+The work is available in several scholarly editions and translations (Croatian, Russian etc.) The English translation is available from 2006.

 The work itself is combining three medieval history genres – historia, chronica and memoriale.
 Eventually, his work outgrows the narrow theme of archbishops, and becomes an outstanding literary achievement which encompasses the whole of the Croatian medieval period up to the 13th century.
 Because of Thomas' original research in the archbisphopric's archive in Split, he brings facts and news from contemporary documents unknown to modern day historians.
 His work is therefore not only of great literary value, but also of historical value for Croatian history.